cepdnaclk/e16-3yp-smart-payment-system/README.md

   As a solution for above problems we came up with a solution which completely replace coins system with a RFID and NFC technology.
 In our solution, when the customer arrives at the cashier and pay money they will be issued a RFID card or if they have NFC supported mobile device they can use our mobile app instead of coins.
 To play the game what they have to do is simply tap the RFID card or the mobile device into the reading area which is in the gaming machine.
 After the customer done playing he can go to the cashier and return the card.
 If there is any balance the cashier will return the balance.
 ![overview](https://github.com/MadushaShanaka/e16-3yp-smart-payment-system/blob/main/images/smart_payment_system_overview.png?raw=true)

+## Target Audience
+  The target audience of this project is Gaming centers which is our primary target.
+As our next milestone, we are planning to update this system in a way that it can be used in any commercial market place such as casino, leisure world, etc.

 ## Links
 - [Department of Computer Engineering](http://www.ce.pdn.ac.lk/)
 - [Faculty of Engineering](http://eng.pdn.ac.lk/)